 “Because 80 per cent of Australia’s dairy manufacturing is concentrated in Victoria and there is considerable interest and funding from industry looking to develop high-quality dried dairy products, much of my work at Monash involved optimising spray-drying for different formulations,” she explains.

-Spray-drying is the process of converting a liquid into a dry powder and Selomulya says the process involves creating a spray of droplets and drying it with either hot air or hot gas.
+Spray-drying is the process of converting a liquid into a dry powder and Prof. Selomulya says the process involves creating a spray of droplets and drying it with either hot air or hot gas.
 There is minimal by-product in this process, if done correctly, because all the liquid gets transformed into powder.

 “Dried dairy products for the overseas market are a valuable export commodity for the Australian dairy industry, but the criteria are very strict,” she notes.
-“If you look at infant formula, for example, if your powder doesn’t meet the criteria in terms of protein contents, bulk density, solubility and so on, then you basically can’t sell that product.”
+“If you look at infant formula, for example, if your powder doesn’t meet the criteria in terms of protein content, bulk density, solubility and so on, then you basically can’t sell that product.”

-Spray-drying is an important and much-used process but, according to Selomulya, it currently requires a lot of energy.
+Spray-drying is an important and much-used process but, according to Prof. Selomulya, it currently requires a lot of energy.
 “One of the things I will be looking at is how to improve the efficiency as well as improving the quality, and we are currently exploring several new drying and diagnostic protocols,” she continues.
 “Microfluidic drying is a good example of this.”

-Working with dairy-food products is the biggest part of her job as a researcher, but Selomulya says her work has attracted increasing interest from the pharmaceutical industry.
+Working with dairy-food products is the biggest part of her job as a researcher, but Prof. Selomulya says her work has attracted increasing interest from the pharmaceutical industry.

 “Microencapsulation is an interesting one because I recently published a paper where we examined how we can load nanoparticles into glycine microparticles for the pulmonary delivery of vaccines,” she says.

-Selomulya is passionate about her research focus – and, more broadly, about seeking smart solutions to open-ended questions – and praises her PhD supervisor and mentor, Scientia Professor Rose Amal, as her primary inspiration.
+Prof. Selomulya is passionate about her research focus – and, more broadly, about seeking smart solutions to open-ended questions – and praises her PhD supervisor and mentor, Scientia Professor Rose Amal, as her primary inspiration.
 She says she is also becoming proud of her own legacy as she watches her PhD students carve out amazing careers.

-“We recently had an alumni event at Monash which was attended by some of my ex-PhD students, many of whom are now making a big impact in the dairy industry,” Selomulya recalls.
+“We recently had an alumni event at Monash [University] which was attended by some of my ex-PhD students, many of whom are now making a big impact in the dairy industry,” Selomulya recalls.
 “Just seeing how they have grown and developed is very satisfying.”

-Cordelia’s academic profile
+Prof. Cordelia Selomulya’s academic profile